Arvind644/ml-project1/README.md

 # water quality prediction project

-We are making a water qualti prediction model which tell the quality of water
+We are making a water quality prediction model which tell the quality of water

 ## Problem description